Part-time farmer

 Quality of life

-Many families enjoy an agricultural lifestyle and wish to expose
+Many families enjoy the rural lifestyle and wish to expose

 their children to plant cultivation, animal husbandry, and other